zefredz/claroline/claroline/inc/conf/extauth/README.txt

 - 'enabled' : tell the kernel to use this driver or not

     example : 'enabled' => true

+- 'userRegistrationAllowed' : tell the kernel if the driver is allowed to create a new user in Claroline

+    example : 'userRegistrationAllowed' => true

+- 'userUpdateAllowed' : tell the kernel if the driver is allowed to update an existing user in Claroline

+    example : 'userUpdateAllowed' => true

 - 'class' : the PHP class used for the driver.
 If you are only modifying the parameters of an existing driver, do not edit this one